KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-1-navigation-and-basics.md

 The command line is just another way to navigate your computer's directory structure and issue commands.
 Typically, you have a **GUI**, or **G**raphical **U**ser **I**nterface, available to you.
 So why use a **CLI **\(**C**ommand **L**ine **I**nterface\)?
 Well, believe it or not, it's faster, uses less resources, and is much more powerful than a GUI!
 Let's take a look at how to orient yourself at the command line.

-When you first open iTerm2 in a Mac or Git Bash in Windows, you'll likely be in your home directory at what's called a **prompt**.
-The prompt is what's waiting on you to provide input in the form of a command.
+When you first open iTerm2 in a Mac or Git Bash in Windows, you'll likely be in your home directory at what's called a **prompt** in a **shell**.
+A shell is the program that provides the text-only user interface.
+The prompt is what's waiting on you to provide input to the shell in the form of a command.
 You probably will see a **~** in your CLI as well, which is a shortcut for your home directory.
 Let's find out what the full path to the ~ directory looks like with the `pwd` command, which stands for **p**resent **w**orking **d**irectory.
 When you type `pwd` and hit enter, you should see your current user's home directory listed.

 Let's try out some more commands!